Tereza Vanišová

-Playing career

-College
+College career

 Across 129 NCAA games played with the Maine Black Bears women's ice hockey program, Vanišová recorded 63 goals and 66 assists for 129 total points.
 She was named Hockey East Co-Rookie of the Year and the Czech Republic's Female Hockey Player of the Year in 2016–17.
 The next year she would be named a Hockey East All-Conference Second Team.
 As of 2021, Vanišová holds the Maine Black Bears women's ice hockey program's all-time career scoring record.
 She has been noted for her quick and creative playing style.

-Professional
+Professional career

+Premier Hockey Federation

-Vanišová won back-to-back Isobel Cup championships with the Boston Pride in 2021 and 2022.
+Vanišová won back-to-back Isobel Cup championships with the Boston Pride in 2021 and 2022 in the Premier Hockey Federation.
 She was also a member of the Toronto Six's 2023 Isobel Cup championship team, making her one of only two players to be a three-time Isobel Cup champion.

+Professional Women's Hockey League

+Montreal Victoire

 Vanišová was drafted in the seventh round, 42nd overall, by PWHL Montreal in the 2023 PWHL Draft.
 She signed a two-year contract with the team in December 2023.

+Ottawa Charge
-She was traded to Ottawa on March 18, 2024, in exchange for defender Amanda Boulier.

-Vanišová recorded her first PWHL career hat trick on 13 February 2025, in a 8-3 win against the Minnesota Frost.
+Vanišová was traded to Ottawa on March 18, 2024, in exchange for defender Amanda Boulier.
+Vanišová recorded her first PWHL career hat trick on 13 February 2025, in a 8–3 win against the Minnesota Frost.
 On 20 February 2025, she completed a Gordie Howe hat trick against the Boston Fleet: assisting on a goal in the third period, fighting Boston forward Jill Saulnier, and scoring a goal to tie the game with less than three seconds remaining in regulation.
 The fight was the first in the league's history, though she was only charged for roughing.
 During the 2024–25 season, she recorded 15 goals and seven assists in 30 regular season games.
 Her 15 goals ranked second in the league.
 During the 2025 PWHL playoffs, she recorded one goal and three assists in eight games.

+Vancouver Goldeneyes

-On 17 June 2025, she signed a two-year contract with the Vancouver Goldeneyes.
+On 17 June 2025, Vanišová signed a two-year contract with the Vancouver Goldeneyes.